nikcio/Nikcio.UHeadless/docs/v3/querying/properties.md

 ```

 Here the `BasicRichText` value property conflicts with the `BasicPropertyValue` value property so it's renamed to `text`.

+The raw output from the TinyMCE or Markdown Editor is returned as `sourceValue`.

 For further information on aliases in GraphQL see: https://graphql.org/learn/queries/